 Check the Part 107 waiver application process for more information.

-As you can see, Michigan drone laws can be a little complicated, but ignorance will not help you to avoid fines or other penalties.
-So, if you want to use a drone, it is important that you familiarize yourself with the rules.
+As you can see, the laws can be a little complicated, but ignorance will not help you to avoid fines or other penalties.
+So, if you want to use a drone, it is important that you familiarize yourself with Michigan drone laws.